Clip is friendly to Barnstormers, who beat York 7-2 in home opener

 Lancaster got two home runs from slugger Kelly Dugan and … nearly froze, on a night when thermometer readings in the 40s seemed satirical.
-A crowd of 5,195 very hearty fans showed up to watch the club celebrate its third league title
+Still, a crowd of 5,195 very hearty fans showed up to watch the club celebrate its third league title.

-Local youth league ballplayers and their families covered the infield, which manager Ross Peeples strolled around with the trophy, giving all the kids a close look.
+Local youth league ballplayers and their families covered the infield as manager Ross Peeples strolled around with the trophy, giving all the kids a close look.

 Then came a motorcade, mostly Jeeps and one or two Hummers, driving the team around the diamond parade-style and dropping them off at the dugout.

-The Stormers were 0-3, coming off a rough season-opening weekend at Southern Maryland, but the new edition looks a lot, in substance and style, like last year’s.
+The Stormers were 0-3, coming off a rough season-opening weekend at Southern Maryland, but the new edition looks a lot, in substance and style, like last year’s championship side.

 Tuesday’s offense spanned the spectrum, starting with what should be a familiar sight this summer — towering homers to right-center off the bat of Dugan, who now has 39 homers in 170 AL games.